 To be fair, the Wading River proposals arose after the town had already reviewed and rezoned several of the parcels to allow less development than before.
 Supervisor Sean Walter has pitched a similar review of the Main Road corridor in Jamesport and Aquebogue.
 We’ll see.

-• Authorities broke up an alleged prescription pill ring in early November that netted a reported $1.8 million in street sales.
+• Authorities broke up an alleged prescription pill ring in early November that netted a reported .
 Three weeks later, a Southampton Town councilman was arrested for — and immediately pleaded guilty to — being a co-conspirator in the ring, though he claimed to have no knowledge of a larger operation.

 Both men arrested in relation to the operation remain out on bail.
 In fact, Michael Troyan, the alleged ringleader who wrote the false prescriptions, has even been encouraged by a judge to continue practicing medicine while he can.
 And former councilman Brad Bender won’t even appear in court until April.
 Authorities said from the start that at least 20 people were involved in the resale of controlled substances — opiates that can be readily abused and can eventually lead to heroin addiction.

 But two months after Mr. Troyan’s arrest, no other people involved in the operation have been named.
 Beyond bringing those responsible to justice, this year will hopefully see an effective response from our elected leaders to what has become a heroin epidemic.

 • Also deserving of ongoing scrutiny in the new year are two more items to keep an eye on that can be looped into one topic of conversation: Riverside and the Enterprise Park at Calverton.
 Most readers know what we mean just by mentioning these two places together.